 - Central Line

 Dr. Colsen was attracted to GRHS because of the progressive, technologically advanced community hospital and their approach to patient care, a sense that everyone is part of the team, and the feeling of community in the Glenwood area.

 When she is not working, Dr. Colsen is likely in a fishing boat.
 She and her husband Jeremy are avid, experienced anglers.
 She is on the board of Women Anglers of Minnesota and has her own boat that she trailers and navigates regularly.
 Her husband was in the Marine Corps and MN Army National Guard.
-He now runs a non-profit organization – Fishing with Vets.
-They have two fur babies – Fiona (a Great Dane) and Tank (a Black Lab mix).
+He now runs a non-profit organization – Fishing with Vets – and they have two large fur babies.
 Dr. Colsen is excited to be able to live and work in a beautiful setting with a surplus of lakes.